rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 ## A previous problem I had noticed

-One problem that I had noticed before starting working on filtering lines, but though was not significant, is partially seen in the creation of the editor:
+One problem that I had noticed before starting working on filtering lines, but thought was not significant, is partially seen in the creation of the editor:

 ```python
 Editor.project(